vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

 Overview
 --------------------

-Since Sprint-31, the Vector Integration Bus offers a second middlewares to chose from.
-Besides the established Fast-RTPS middleware, you can now chose the VAsio middleware, a boost ASIO based middleware that was specifically designed for the Vector Integration Bus.
+Since Sprint-31, the Vector Integration Bus offers a second middlewares to choose from.
+Besides the established Fast-RTPS middleware, you can now choose the VAsio middleware, a boost ASIO based middleware that was specifically designed for the Vector Integration Bus.

-By and large, the two middlewares are interchangable with almost no necessary changes to the applications using the VIB.
+By and large, the two middlewares are interchangeable with almost no necessary changes to the applications using the VIB.
 In particular, applications that once have been :ref:`enabled<sec:mwcfg-enable-vasio>` for the new VAsio middleware also work with the old Fast-RTPS one.
 From that point on, the :ref:`active middleware<sec:mwcfg-active-middleware>` can